-This Planning Guidance (PG) is intended to help retailers, commercial operators and their agents improve the quality of design when altering or replacing shopfronts and associated advertising within Broxburn and Uphall, Linlithgow (Palace and High Street), Kirknewton, Mid Calder, Livingston Village and Torphichen Conservation Areas.
-Appendix 1 provides details of the boundaries of these conservation areas and their identified retail core.
+This SPG is intended to help retailers, commercial operators and their agents improve the quality of design when altering or replacing shopfronts and associated advertising within Linlithgow Palace and High Street, Mid Calder and Torphichen conservation areas.
+By following the guidelines, applicants should be able to achieve shopfront solutions appropriate to their historic context.
+Its purpose is not to require precise ways of designing alterations or to discourage imaginative new design but to provide guidance for the alteration, replacement and restoration of shopfronts.

-By following this guidance, applicants should be able to achieve shopfront solutions appropriate to their historic context.
-Its purpose is not to require precise ways of designing alterations, or to discourage imaginative or innovative new design, but to provide guidance for the alteration, replacement and restoration of shopfronts.
-Well-designed shopfronts not only preserve and enhance the character and appearance of buildings and town and village centres, they also contribute to their commercial success.
+Well designed shopfronts not only preserve and enhance the character and appearance of buildings and town centres, they also contribute to their commercial success.

 The council recognises that the retail industry requires adaptability and flexibility in shopfront design in order to respond to the rapidly changing market and consumer pressures.
-However, the visual quality of historic townscapes and village centres and the architectural integrity of individual buildings and groups of buildings, especially within designated conservation areas, can be lessened by poor shopfront design.
+However, the visual quality of historic town and village centres and the architectural integrity of individual buildings and groups of buildings can be lessened by poor shopfront design.
 For example, an overly dominant large plastic fascia may be inappropriate in terms of size and location and may cover traditional architectural features.

-It is recognised that standard shopfronts used by some national retailers may present a recognised 'house style'.
+It is recognised that standard shopfronts used by some retailers may present a recognised 'house style'.
 However, this is not always appropriate in sensitive locations such as on listed buildings within conservation areas.

 Whilst the desire for corporate image is appreciated, in some cases standard designs will need to be modified in order to fit sympathetically with the period and architectural style of the building.
 It is important, therefore, that alterations, restoration and replacement are carried out sympathetically in order to protect the character of an area.
 Size, scale, design and detailing, the use of correct materials and colour schemes are all important in enabling shopfronts to make a positive contribution to an area.